 The prevalent gangs, drugs and violence problems in San Joaquin County will be addressed by implementing Project Navigate Constructive Change, a program that will focus on prevention, education and alternatives to incarceration.

-7. San Mateo County (Total Award for 2015-2017: \$2,548,291)
+7. San Mateo County (Total Award for 2015-2017: \$2,548,291) Granted a no-cost extension through December 31, 2018

 - JAG Program Purpose Area: Prevention and Education - Lead Agency: San Mateo County Manager's Office